bagcilar/barisbc.com/README.md

 ## Deployment

-PM2 and NGINX were used for the deployment of this website on DigitalOcean
+PM2 and NGINX are used for the deployment of this website on DigitalOcean

 ## Author